Introduction:

 Power Over Ethernet (PoE) Integration:

 Many NVR systems support Power over Ethernet (PoE) technology.
-This innovation allows both data and power to be transmitted over a single Ethernet cable, simplifying installation processes and reducing the need for additional power sources near each camera.
+This innovation transmits both data and power through a single Ethernet cable.
+It simplifies installation and reduces the need for extra power sources near each camera.

 Remote Monitoring and Accessibility: